 "Where...?
 Where's that?"

 And it had been found in some godawful little provincial outpost, judging by the fact that Mr. Googlemaps didn't even know where it was.
-He lifted his head a little, now blatantly listening in.
+He lifted his head a little, listening in.

 "Bit outside your jurisdiction, isn't it?
 What's so unusual about this one?"
 Sherlock turned and clicked his fingers urgently, and John picked up a pen from the coffee table beside him and threw it to him.
 "Okay," he said down the line, uncapping the pen with his teeth and spitting it onto the floor at his feet.
 "Say that again.
 Case sensitive, gaps, everything."

 "Sherlock, what the hell-!"